 Tom Berry by Studio Verschuere

-Afterwards, he did the cowboy series 'Sam D. Howard' in Het Laatste Nieuws in 1972, followed by two stories with 'Miguel' for the weekly De Post.
-He eventually broke with the comics world and went to work at the Rent-a-Car service of Peugot and for Daniel Construction Company International.
-For the personel's magazine of the latter, he did however draw the gag strip 'Pampers Baby'.
+Afterwards, he drew the western series 'Sam D. Howard', which was published in Het Laatste Nieuws in 1972, followed by two 'Filip Hechtel' stories with Miguel (Marc Andries) for the weekly De Post.
+He eventually broke with the comics industry and went to work at the Rent-a-Car service of Peugeot and for Daniel Construction Company International.
+He only made one gag strip afterwards for Daniel Construction's staff magazine, named 'Pampers Baby'.
 Karel Verschuere died from cancer in 1982.

 In the years since his passing Verschuere has become more controversial due to his tendency to plagiarize entire scenes from other comics, such as Hergé's 'Tintin', Edgar P. Jacobs' 'Blake and Mortimer', Victor Hubinon and Jean-Michel Charlier's 'Stanley' and 'Tiger Joe', H.G.
 Kresse's 'Eric de Noorman' and 'Matho Tonga', Harold Foster's 'Prince Valiant', Gustave Doré's bible illustrations and Jean Giraud's 'Blueberry'.
 Jan Smet, Ronald Grossey and Rob Møhlmann in particular have investigated this and uncovered many examples.
 Verschuere admitted that he lacked Vandersteen's richness in ideas and often had to work under time pressure.
 Apart from that he had no pretenses over a medium he considered to be a "routine job (...) aimed at children".